jordanbyron/alarm_decoder/README.md

 ### bin/notify

 Sends notifications via Prowl / Mail when an alarm is triggered or zone is faulted.
-Uses environment variables for configuration.
-See source code for more details / usage information.
+Uses a YAML file for configuration.

 ## License